mvolkmann/blog/src/flutter.md

 with a `children` argument that is typically a `List` of `TextSpan` widgets.
 The top `TextSpan` widget can specify the default `style` for the child `TextSpan` widgets.
+Typically the text color must be specified because it defaults to white.
 The child `TextSpan` widgets can override that style.

 Highlights of the arguments that can be passed to the `RichText` constructor